 DN 114 Clinical Dental Hygiene II 1-8-3

 Clinical Dental Hygiene II is a continuation of Clinical Dental Hygiene I. Students will apply techniques learned in Clinical Dental Hygiene I directly on clinical patients.
 Emphasis is placed on the introduction of additional dental hygiene instruments, as well as dental health education techniques.
-A classroom seminar for learning activities and group discussion is included.
+A classroom seminar for learning activities and group discussion is included. .
+All students enrolled in DN 114 with be charged at $350 per semester clinical surcharge.
 (Prerequisites: DN 100, DN 113, and DN 134).

 DN 126 Nutrition 2-0-2